HolyBlackCat/cpp-tutorials/tooling/articles/using_libraries_compiling_manually_meson.md

 ## Download a test library

-I'll be using [FreeType](https://freetype.org/download.html) for this demonstration, since OpenAL that I've used for the CMake demo doesn't support Autotools.
+I'll be using [FreeType](https://freetype.org/download.html) for this demonstration, since OpenAL that I've used for the CMake demo doesn't support Meson.

 Download the source code from the link above (click `Download`, then click on the latest version, e.g. `freetype-2.13.3.tar.gz` at the time of writing).